HMS Hannibal (1786): Early service

 Ten British warships, Hannibal being one of them, shared in the proceeds of the recapture of the on 28 March 1795, and the capture on 30 March, of the French privateer corvette Jean Bart.
 (The Navy took Jean Bart into service as .)

 On 14 May 1795, Hannibal sailed for Jamaica.
 On 21 October, while on the West Indies station, Hannibal captured the 8-gun French privateer schooner Grand Voltigeur.
 Three days later she captured the 12-gun French privateer Convention.
 On 13 November, she captured the French privateer Petit Tonnerre.
 Markham left Hannibal in December.

 His successor, in January 1796, was Captain T. Lewis.
 On 27 January 1796, Hannibal and captured the privateer Alerte.
 Alerte was armed with 14 guns and Sampson was the actual captor.

 Captain Robert Campbell assumed command in April 1798.
 Captain Edward Tyrrell Smith followed him in October, and remained in command until 1800, when Captain John Loring replaced him, only to pay Hannibal off later that year.

-On 17 August 1798, she impressed six US citizens from the American sloop Lark, one of whom later escaped.
+On 17 August 1798, Hannibals crew impressed six sailors from the American sloop Lark, one of whom later deserted.